BFTrick/presentation-loopconf-2015/presentation-loopconf-2015.md

 # 1. Create a Button That Loads the Customizer

 ^ This customize button isn't really button.
 It's actually a link that points to the WordPress customizer with a few flags that let you modify exactly what the user sees.

-^ One of the cool things you can do is load a specific page.
-So if you want to load a contact form you can do that.
-Or you could load the posts page.
-Or some other special page in your blog.

 ---